pascaliske/infrastructure/README.md

 docker exec -it pihole pihole <command>
 ```

-For more information on the pihole command [visit their docs](https://docs.pi-hole.net/core/pihole-command/).
+For more information on the pihole command itself [visit their docs](https://docs.pi-hole.net/core/pihole-command/).

 ### The `hass` command